Saphio/linked-lists/README.md

 ## Node.cpp

-Implements all functions detailed in `Node.h`.
+Implements all functions detailed in `Node.h`, with default constructor implementation commented out below the primary constructor.

 Notes:

-- The constructor for a Node sets the pointer to the next object as NULL.
+- The constructor for a Node sets the pointer to the next object as `NULL`.

 - The destructor for a Node calls the Student class destructor.